openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Verified claims schema

-This specification uses the [!@IDA-verified-claims] document as the definition of the schema for representation of assured digital identity attributes and identity assurance metadata.
+This specification uses the [@!IDA-verified-claims] document as the definition of the schema for representation of assured digital identity attributes and identity assurance metadata.

 The following example would assert to the RP that the OP has verified the claims provided (`given_name` and `family_name`) according to an example trust framework `trust_framework_example`:

 <{{examples/response/verified_claims_simple.json}}

 This specification requires that RPs use the schema defined in [@!IDA-verified-claims].
 There are places in the JSON structure where that schema can be extended by implementers but deviation from the schema as defined would not be correct use of this specification.

 ## verified_claims delivery {#verified_claims_delivery}